ClickCease

 • Business disputes

-A lawsuit can threaten someone’s entire net worth but offshore trusts are a highly effective means to protect wealth and enjoy peace of mind during your lifetime.
+A lawsuit can threaten someone’s entire net worth, but offshore trusts are a highly effective means to protect wealth and enjoy peace of mind during your lifetime.

 In order to escape the reach of the U.S. court system, an individual can set up a trust and limited liability company established under the laws of a foreign jurisdiction.
 The trustee, trust protector, as well as the bank holding the deposits should be domiciled outside the United States.
 Generally, an offshore asset protection plan combines an offshore trust, offshore limited liability entities, as well as bank accounts, all housed in different jurisdictions.